kayvansol/Kubernetes/README.md

     192.168.56.123
     192.168.56.124

-The vm's hosted on virtualbox are like the below schema :
+The vms hosted on virtualbox are like the below schema :

 ![alt text](https://raw.githubusercontent.com/kayvansol/Ingress/main/pics/vmnet.png?raw=true)

 HAProxy server (Load Balancer for kube apiserver) address is :